izzetbiophysicist/GAPO/README.md

   dg_method = select between "fold" and "bind".

+  cpus = numbers of CPU usage to paralelize

 Additional help for downloading and installing and PyRosetta (source:Sari Sabban youtube channel )